jyothishri184/Fashion-Mnist-DL-model/README.md

-# Fashion MNIST CNN Model Deployment 👗👟
+# Fashion MNIST image classification with TensorFlow and FastAPI

 ## Overview

 This project demonstrates the development and deployment of a Convolutional Neural Network (CNN) model for classifying images from the Fashion MNIST dataset.
-The trained model is deployed using Streamlit, allowing users to interactively test the model with custom images.
+The trained model is deployed using FastAPI, allowing users to interactively test the model with custom images.

 ## Dataset